An information metric for comparing and assessing informative interim decisions in sequential clinical trials

-The expected version of the AIPD, $\bar D(\theta)$, can be computed before a trial starts to assess whether a given set of decision boundaries is likely to lead to large distortions in inference.
+The expected version of the AIPD, $\bar D(\theta)$, can be computed before a trial starts to assess whether a given design configuration is likely to lead to large distortions in inference.
 This measure varies with $\theta$ and, thus, it can be reported in a similar way as the expected sample size.
 Additionally, the area below the curve of $\bar D(\theta)$ gives a global summary of the expected AIPD across all the possible scenarios.
-This measure can guide trialists on the choice of decision boundaries on the basis of the impact that interim decisions are anticipated to have on posterior estimates.
+This measure can help trialists in selecting alternative combinations of decision boundaries and interim schedules, based on the anticipated impact of interim decisions on posterior estimates.

 For example, a natural extension of the current framework is to define a loss function that balances the trade-off between efficiency (how effectively the trial uses its sample size, as captured by ESS) and informativeness (the change in posterior precision due to informative decisions, quantified by the expected AIPD relative to a fixed-sample design).
 This loss could be evaluated across the parameter space and optimized subject to type-I error rate and power constraints, allowing the selection of stopping boundaries or other adaptive design parameters.
 Although such an implementation is beyond the scope of the present work, it opens a promising decision-theoretic avenue for future research.